 Just as you may have to look outside of compensation to attract candidates, you may have to change your offerings or strategy to not only reach passive candidates, but also to sway them towards leaving their current position.
 With unemployment as low as it is currently, many people are happy in their positions.
 Even so, those same people are willing to leave for the right opportunity, make sure you don’t rule them out and limit your pool.
 Another good strategy is to look outside of your industry for candidates.

 When you’ve exhausted your options externally, it may be time to look internally for your future leaders.
 Taking the time to develop leaders within your own team can lead to great success.
-The What to do When Your Talent Pool is Lackingcurrent connection employees have with your company, and their coworkers are not easily replaced.
+The current connection employees have with your company, and their coworkers are not easily replaced.
 Make sure that your organization is training your team on the modern skills that they have not developed internally.

 According to some experts, developing an executive can take ten years total, not just at your organization.
 While you probably cannot leave a position open for that long, starting that process now can solve problems down the road.
 Keep an eye out for raw leadership talent in your organization.
 This talent can be easier to develop than simply searching for a new candidate, and now is the perfect time to start the process for the future of your leadership.